mhassan2/splunk-n-box/README.md

 Change DNSSERVER="192.168.2.100"  to point the caching dns server.
 This does not work on OSX yet!

-##MAC OSX installtion:
+##MAC OSX installation:
 ```
 Note:
 1. Do not use older boot2docker stuff.
 If you google OSX docker install you will see references to that every where.
 DO NOT USE!
 Starting docker 1.12 Orcale VBOX is no longer used, a new hypervisor is used xhyve.
-2. Perfromance on OSX is noticably less than Linux runs.
+2. Perfromance on OSX is noticeably less than Linux runs.
 So be aware that you may not be able to bring up as many containers will similar hardware resources.
  ```

 Install Xcode Command Line Tools: https://hackercodex.com/guide/mac-osx-mavericks-10.9-configuration/